 5. Slide a bead and make 1 chain stitch - shown on process above and complete below.

 Step 5 complete.

-6. Turn the work around, make 1 single crochet stitch right at the bead (above the bead), slide 1 bead, 1 single chain.
+6. Turn the work around, make 1 single crochet stitch right at the bead (above the bead), slide 1 bead and add 1 single chain.